 Wireless streaming music speaker (White)

-How much music can you access with the PLAY:1?
-How about pretty much any music available anywhere?
-Get Pandora® Internet radio, Spotify®, Apple Music™, Rhapsody®, SiriusXM, and thousands of free Internet radio stations.
-The compact Sonos PLAY:1 lets you enjoy music from the Internet as well as songs stored on your home computers or portable devices — without filling your room with audio gear.
+Access Pandora® Internet radio, Spotify®, Apple Music™, Rhapsody®, SiriusXM, and 100,000 free Internet radio stations — no matter where you are in your home.
+The compact Sonos® PPlay:3 lets you enjoy music from the Internet as well as songs stored on your home computers — without filling your room with audio gear.
 It's perfect for small rooms and cozy corners, and setup is as easy as pushing a button.
-You can even pair two PLAY:1 speakers and configure them for rich stereo sound.

 Expand to any (or every) room